 Homecoming weekend is a time to visit your old college stomping ground, celebrate with friends and family, and show your Wildcat spirit!
 Be sure to visit the UA Mall on Saturday, Oct.
-28 prior to game time for food, festivities, and fun on what is sure to be a beautiful fall Tucson day.
+28 for food, festivities, and fun on what is sure to be a beautiful fall Tucson day.
+The tent festivities begin at 1:30 p.m.
+At 6:30 p.m., you can cheer on your Arizona Wildcats to a victory against the Washington State Cougars!

 The college, which customarily celebrates homecoming at The Shanty, is returning to the UA Mall for homecoming after an almost 15 year hiatus!
 We are excited to speak with our alumni, so please stop by our tent to chat with students and faculty and to learn more about what is happening in the college!
 Our tent will be part of “College Village,” north of Bear Down Gym!